Chemical attack suspect could be dead or aided by ally, says former officer

 “What you can’t discount of course is that he has been picked up by an ally and moved somewhere else, perhaps in a vehicle.
 The reason they’ve offered a £20,000 reward is usually because there’s a sense that somebody inside the community might well be harbouring this individual.”

-On Sunday, police said the suspect used a “very strong concentrated corrosive substance” in the attack.
+On Sunday, police said the suspect used a “very strong concentrated corrosive substance” – thought to be alkaline – in the attack.

 Police investigators believe there are people who know Ezedi’s whereabouts and have not come forward.